MauiGtk/.github/profile/README.md

 ### What's Brewing Currently

-We are trying to organize a little videoconference mid October to get to know each other better.
+We organized a little videoconference mid October to get to know each other better and will meet again mid November to discuss possible funding options.